A8N0RMAL/Windows-Internals/README.md

 - Most written by Mark Russinovich
 - No installation needed
 - Free
-- Sysinternals you can downloaded from here, It’s a software suit that was built by Mark Russinovich and some other developers, Sysinternals are free to download, And no installation is needed.
+- Sysinternals -> A software suit that was built by Mark Russinovich and some other developers, Sysinternals are free to download, And no installation is needed.

 3. Debugging tools for Windows